mklilley/jsonbox/README.md

 # jsonbox.io

+## THIS IS A FORK

+This is a fork of the original [jsonbox](https://github.com/vasanthv/jsonbox) built by the very generous [Vasanth](https://github.com/vasanthv).
+I made some small changes that can be [viewed here](https://github.com/vasanthv/jsonbox/compare/master...mklilley:master).
+My changes were mainly made to make the data less ephemeral.
+Most notably, data will only expire when it has not been read within a specific time period, rather than not being updated.

+---

 A HTTP based JSON storage.
 It lets you store, read & modify JSON data over HTTP APIs for FREE.
 Ideal for small projects, prototypes or hackathons, where you don't have to spin up your own data store.

 With the new protected boxes (introduced in v2), you can even power your websites with jsonbox.io.

-> :warning: **30 days of data retention:** Data older than 30 days will be deleted automatically. *Note: Updated data will be deleted 30 days from the updated date.*
+> :warning: **1 year of data retention:** Data older than 1 year will be deleted automatically. _Note: Read/Updated data will be deleted 1 year from the read/updated date._

 ## API Documentation